 Who We Are

 The Near East South Asia Council of Overseas Schools is a non-profit association of more than 100 private, independent American/international schools serving students and their families in North Africa, the Middle East and South Asia.
-For more than 50 years we have focused on promoting exemplary professional learning opportunities for educators working in our schools.
+For more than 50 years we have focused on promoting exemplary professional learning opportunities for educators working in our schools -- in service of improved student learning.

 Currently NESA includes 40+ members plus over 130 affiliate schools and organizations in an area stretching from Libya, Egypt and Greece to India, Nepal, Bangladesh and Sri Lanka.